Go to our Privacy and Cookies page here.

 You may be aware that there are changes happening in the world of data protection and data privacy, and we want to take this opportunity to explain what these changes mean to you and to your relationship with Hereford and Worcester Dyslexia Association (HWDA).

-From 25 May 2018, the EU General Data Protection Regulation 2016 (GDPR) will replace the current Data Protection Act 1998.
-It will be supplemented by the proposed Data Protection Act 2018, which is also not yet in force.
+From 25 May 2018, the EU General Data Protection Regulation 2016 (GDPR) has replaced the current Data Protection Act 1998.
+It has been supplemented by the Data Protection Act 2018.

-Once in force, these two new pieces of data protection legislation will regulate the processing of all personal information (known as “personal data”) relating to living identifiable people (known as “data subjects”) by organisations (known as “data controllers”).
+These two new pieces of data protection legislation regulate the processing of all personal information (known as “personal data”) relating to living identifiable people (known as “data subjects”) by organisations (known as “data controllers”).

 In our case the HWDA will be the Data Controller of the information on individuals that it holds or processes.
 HWDA will process personal data in accordance with the principles set out in the new legislation and these mean that the HWDA must process data as follows: